pbrogan12/chem/Chapter-7.md

 ---

 * **Point Estimate:** The sample variance s^2 is the best point estimate (or single value estimate) of the population variance σ^2
-* **Confidence Interval:**  When constructing a confidence interval estimate of a population standard deviation (or population variance), we construct the confidence interval using the X^2 (chi-square) distrbution.
+* **Confidence Interval:**  When constructing a confidence interval estimate of a population standard deviation (or population variance), we construct the confidence interval using the X^2 (chi-square) distribution.
 * **Chi-Square Distribution:**  We should know how to find critical values of X^2

 ---

 ### Estimating a Population Standard Deviation or Variance
 ---

 In a normally distributed population with variance let σ^2, if we randomly select independent samples of size n and, for each sample, compute the sample variance s^2 (which is the square of the sample standard deviation s), the sample statistic X^2 = (n-1)s^2/σ^2 has a sampling distribution called the chi-square distribution.

 ---

 * **Finding Critical Values of X^2** We denote a right-tailed critical value by X^2R and we denote a left-tailed critical value X^2L.
-Those critcal values can found by using technology or Table A-4, and they require that we first determine a value for the number of degrees of freedom.
+Those critical values can found by using technology or Table A-4, and they require that we first determine a value for the number of degrees of freedom.
 * **Degrees of Freedom** In general, the number of **degrees of freedom** (or **df**) for a collection of sample data is the number of sample values than can vary after certain restrictions have been imposed on all data values.
 For the methods of this section, the number of degrees of freedom is the sample size minus 1.

 **Degrees of Freedom: df = n -1**